brab0/appt/api/README.md

 }
 ...
 ```
-We are using `express-jwt` to control our route access.
-So, if you want to protect some path, just define the secret used to get into the route and, if you want some exception rule to ignore.
+We are using `express-jwt` to control our router access.
+So, if you want to protect some path, just define the JWT secret to decrypt the *Bearer Authorization token* passed on the request header and, if you want some exception rule to ignore a path, just use the respective property.
 ### Router Methods
 Appt's router methods are essentially **express router methods with sugar**.
 So first, we export every method express also does on a Capitalized pattern.
 Second, makes sense for us to maintain an semantic and coherent pattern, since many things here are using decorator and annotation syntax.
 Lets improve the *PrivateRouter* component a little:
 ```javascript